-4.5: Required Pre-Clerkship Courses
+4.5: Required Pre-Clerkship Curriculum and Pathways

-The pre-clerkship curriculum is divided into three parts over a total of six required quarters: Foundations of Medicine (including the Early Clinical Engagement experience), Practice of Medicine, and Science of Medicine and consists of 124 (matriculating year of 2019-20) required course units.
+The pre-clerkship curriculum is divided into three parts over a total of six required quarters: Foundations of Medicine (including the Early Clinical Engagement experience), Practice of Medicine, and Science of Medicine and consists of 123 (matriculating year of 2020-21) required course units.

-The new Discovery Curriculum provides the opportunity to complete the required pre-clerkship curriculum at a more individualized pace.
+The Discovery Curriculum provides the opportunity to complete the required pre-clerkship curriculum at a more individualized pace.
 Students can complete the pre-clerkship curriculum at full pace in two years or at a decelerated pace in three years.
-During the first year, all medical students will compelte the required curriculum at the same pace.
-The second year of pre-clerkship can be completed at full pace, or prior to the Autumn Quarter of second year, students can apply to extend the required course workload over two years, allowing them to undertake more comprehensive longitudinal scholarly projects, obtain masters or other advanced degrees or change the pace of the curriculum for personal reasons.
+During the first year, all medical students will complete the required curriculum at the same pace.
+The second year of pre-clerkship can be completed at full pace, or prior to the Autumn Quarter of second year, students can apply to extend the required course workload over two years, allowing them to undertake more comprehensive longitudinal scholarly projects, obtain masters or other advanced degrees or change the pace of the curriculum for personal or academic reasons.

 All students wishing to extend the second year of pre-clerkship courses over two years and “split” the coursework into 2A and 2B strand must complete an application and be approved to do so.
 Students must apply in the Spring/Summer of their first year of medical school in order to split beginning Autumn of the second year.
 Applications to begin a split in the Winter Quarter of the second year will not be considered.

 Guidance for pursuing this pathway is outlined below: